 JIM WEDEKING is an environmental litigator, representing large companies and industry trade associations in trial and appellate courts, as well as before administrative agencies.
 His experience includes the defense of criminal and civil enforcement actions, toxic tort defense, permit appeals, rulemaking challenges, and complex civil litigation.
 A key aspect of Mr. Wedeking’s practice includes developing an involved understanding of how a client’s facilities function, given the complex scientific and technical issues that are typically the subject of litigation.
-These clients have included those in the oil and gas, electric power, chemical manufacturing, and agricultural industries.
+These clients have included Fortune 500 companies in the oil and gas, electric power, chemical manufacturing, mining, and agricultural industries.

 Selected Presentations and Publications